30-Days' Notice to Vacate Requirement

 An "eligible household" is defined as a renter household in which at least one or more individuals meets the following criteria: (i) qualifies for unemployment benefits or has experienced a reduction in household income, incurred significant costs, or experienced a financial hardship due to COVID-19; (ii) demonstrates a risk of experiencing homelessness or housing instability; and (iii) has a household income at or below 80 percent of the area median.

-If you are struggling to pay your rent, you can also contact the Freddie Mac Renter Helpline at 800-404-3097.
+If you are unsure which program can provide you with the aid you need and are struggling to pay your rent, you can also contact the Freddie Mac Renter Helpline at 800-404-3097.
 HUD-certified housing counselors can provide you free assistance with:

 - Budget and Credit Counseling